Saltwater Fishing Regulations

 All year

-+ Lobsters and crabs in spawn (eggs visible thereon) may not be taken or possessed.
++ Lobsters and crabs with eggs may not be taken or possessed.

-++ Peeler or shedder crabs are hard blue crabs which have a fully formed soft shell beneath the hard outer shell and the impending shedding process is evidenced by the white sign along the outer rim of the paddle-like appendages on the crab's fifth pair of legs.
+++ Peeler/shedder is when the crab is about to molt or shed its hard outer shell.
+At this stage, the crab has a fully formed soft shell beneath the hard outer shell.
+The impending shedding process is evident by the white coloration along the outer rim of the paddle-like appendages on the crab's fifth pair of legs.

 Recreational Fishing Regulations for Sharks